packadal/boiteselectriques-server/doc/SETUP.rst

 We can then test the script::

-  # /etc/init.d/be-server start
+  # systemctl start be-server
   [ ok ] Starting be-server (via systemctl): be-server.service

-  # /etc/init.d/be-server stop
+  # systemctl stop be-server
   [....]
 Stopping be-server (via systemctl): be-server.service

 And add it to the startup scripts::

-  # update-rc.d be-server defaults
+  # systemctl enable be-server

 To remove it::

-  # update-rc.d -f be-server remove
+  # systemctl enable be-server

 Configuration
 -------------